mmfshirokan/filter-by-predicate-inheritance/README.md

     ![](/filter-by-predicate.png)

-- Run unit test.
+- Run all unit tests.

-- Study Moq-test.
+- Study [mock](http://xunitpatterns.com/Mock%20Object.html) tests and the [Moq](https://github.com/Moq/moq4/wiki/Quickstart) Framework.

 - Suggest your custom version of the predicate and place it in separate project.